About the book

 Beyond the Hills, can be purchased on Amazon.com or from The Chapel

 Hill Press.
-Stuart lives in Chapel
+Stuart lives in Chapel Hill, NC,

 where she writes, paints, and plays her piano program,Musicto